nkh/ftl/config/ftl/man/ftl.md

                                   - no size
                                   - only files
                                   - file size and directory entries
-                                  - file size and directory sizes
+                                  - file size and directory sizes (computed once)

         «z.»               Show/hide dot-files.